-Laura is a curator, stylist and designer working at the intersection of fashion, the mystical, and the history of science.
+Laura works at the intersection of art, fashion, and the history of science.
 Her projects, from curating group shows to designing public art installations, investigate the sensory experience of scales, speculative design in outer space, material culture in computing, and the ultimate pursuit of the techno-sequin.
 Currently she is residence at the Autodesk BUILD Space researching how to design and build an anti-spacesuit -- a spacesuit from a future that never was.
 She lives and works in Cambridge, MA.

-Previously, their studio created the Stethosuit: a wearable bodice designed to synchronize the body's inner soundscape with the cosmo's vibrations.
+Previously, their studio, ROLO, created the Stethosuit: a wearable bodice designed to synchronize the body's inner soundscape with the cosmo's vibrations.
 Using NASA's recently released transmuted audio of Voyager 2's travels through our solar system, the garment harmonizes naturally occurring micro and macro rhythms across timescales.
 It debuted on the catwalk at La Republic in Berlin as part of the 36-hour Fashion Hack Day marathon.

 As part of her earlier research in wearable technologies, with Dr. Beth Altringer, Laura co-designed a winter term module that took Harvard students to New York City to conduct field work with leading fashion designers and technologists.
 The students' projects grappled with questions which ranged from which qualities make a wearable tech product (un)desirable, to what modes of research and design are most successful.
 Their findings culminated in a presentation at Parsons School of Design at the end of the session.